majid-ali-110/majid-ali-110/README.md

 [![](https://visitcount.itsvg.in/api?id=majid-ali-110&icon=0&color=0)](https://visitcount.itsvg.in)

 <!-- Proudly created with GPRM ( https://gprm.itsvg.in ) -->- 👋 Hi, I’m Majid Ali
-- 👀 I’m interested in Cybersecurity and just love to code.
-- 🌱 I’m currently learning JEE, Python, C and C++
-- 💞️ I’m looking to collaborate on resolving issues regarding security and loop holes in your code
-- 📫 Reach me anytime at Github

 <!---
 majid-ali-110/majid-ali-110 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.